The risk-engineering.org website provides:

 Over a long period of time, the main force in favor of greater equality has been the diffusion of knowledge and skills.

-Furthermore, as the graphic to the right from The Economist shows, the price of textbooks has been increasing far more quickly than inflation over the past 40 years, as indeed has the cost of tuition in many Western countries.
+Furthermore, as the graphic to the right from The Economist shows, the price of textbooks has been increasing far more quickly than inflation over the past 40 years, as indeed has the cost of tuition in many Western countries (in the USA, the cost of attending university has more than doubled in inflation-adjusted terms since 1984).
 We see this as an obstacle to people’s equal opportunity to a quality education.

 We follow the Hewlett Foundation’s definition of Open Educational Resources (OER):